JLaoo/Classifying-Anime-Characters-via-Transfer-Learning/README.md

 - Splits images into training and test sets.
 My dataset really wasn't that large so most inaccuracies in the model can probably be attributed to the lack of data.
 - For each character, I had 85% (rounded down) of their faces as training data and the rest as test data.
 5) modeling.ipynb
-- Trained with 20 epochs at first, got like 60% accuracy probably due to overfitting.
-Changed it to 10 epochs and got >90% accuracy.
+- Trained with 20 epochs at first, got 100% accuracy on the training set but only like 60% accuracy on the test set probably due to overfitting.
+Changed it to 10 epochs and got >90% accuracy on both training and test sets.
-- Again, the lack of data is the biggest limitation at this step, but nothing I can do about that :/
+- Again, the lack of data is the biggest limitation at this step, but nothing I'm too lazy to go find more data.

 As we can see below, the accuracy for the training set is very high!
 ![30 predictions in the test set](https://i.imgur.com/QhkGtfl.png)